anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 outside of the PRM use case, for example for inventorizing pledges.

 Pledges supporting BRSKI-PLEDGE MUST support DNS-SD for discovery via mDNS, using link-local scope.
-For DNS-SD discovery beyond link-local scope, pledges MAY support DNS-SD via {{DNSSD-SRP}}.
+For DNS-SD discovery beyond link-local scope, pledges MAY support DNS-SD via {{DNSSD-SRP}}, using automatic discovery of the SRP server and registering the below defined DNS-SD data with it.

-DNS-SD WG Question TBD: Is there sufficient auto-configuration support in {{DNSSD-SRP}}, that pledges without any configuration can use it, and if so, do we need to raise specific additional requirements to enable this in pledges ?

 These DNS-SD requirements are defaults.
 Specifications for specific deployment contexts such as specific type of radio mesh network solutions may need to specify their own requirements overriding or amending these